 Outdoors and outer space at Mt Coot-tha

-Pack a picnic and head to Mt Coot-tha precinct .
+Pack a picnic and head to Mt Coot-tha precinct.
 Enjoy the lush surrounds of Brisbane Botanic Gardens Mt Coot-tha.
-Add a spot of stargazing at the Sir Thomas Brisbane Planetarium, or hit the Mt Coot-tha Forest walking tracks.
+Add a spot of stargazing at the Sir Thomas Brisbane Planetarium, or hit the Mt Coot-tha Forest walking tracks, or try your hand at an outdoor cooking workshop.
 For mountain bike riders and adrenaline junkies, Mt Coot-tha features over 23 kilometres of mountain bike trails.
 Remember to check the difficulty ratings first!

 Make like a BMX bandit